IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/ingestprocess.rst

 ------------------------------------------

-The structure of the metadata defining tabular data variables used in the Dataverse software was originally based on the `DDI Codebook
+The structure of the metadata defining tabular data variables used in the Dataverse Software was originally based on the `DDI Codebook
 <http://www.ddialliance.org/Specification/DDI-Codebook/2.5/>`_ format.

 You can see an example of DDI output under the :ref:`data-variable-metadata-access` section of the :doc:`/api/dataaccess` section of the API Guide.